Written by Osteopath, Dr. Aleasha Ball

 Neck and back pain Shoulder pain Carpal tunnel Tennis elbow Joint sprains Some tendinopathies Muscular strains General stiffness, aches and pains

-Types of cupping: Static Static cups are when we apply cups directly to the site of pain or dysfunction and leave them for a few minutes.
+Static cups are when we apply cups directly to the site of pain or dysfunction and leave them for a few minutes.

-Gliding Glide cupping involves the movement of the cup along your skin.
+Glide cupping involves the movement of the cup along your skin.
 We incorporate the application of cream or oil to allow this glide smoothly.

 Functional Functional cupping involves a cup placed where your restriction is felt.
 While in place, movement is incorporated to allow your tissue to soften, which will increase your range of movement.